Krasy8/SpringBootFullStackAppWithReact/README.md

 # Spring Boot Full Stack App with Snowplow trackers

 This is an experimental version of my app where I have implemented a few trackers, using Snowplow library.
+This version is not deployed to AWS yet.
+If you want to go back to the master version of the project please click the [master](https://github.com/Krasy8/SpringBootFullStackAppWithReact)

 Please refer to [Snowplow docs](https://docs.snowplowanalytics.com) for full details about thier tracking service.